open-telemetry/opentelemetry-ebpf-profiler/design-docs/01861-nodejs-thread-context/README.md

 by the wrapper, so it never moves as a result of GC.
 Only the path to it involves heap objects.

-Should that walk prove unsafe, a writer MAY close the gate for the duration of a
-collection: register GC prologue and epilogue callbacks on the isolate, zero `cped_slot` in the prologue and restore it in the epilogue, with the same compiler fence and volatile store the other gate writes use.
+Should the reasoning above turn out to be wrong, a writer MAY close the gate for the duration of a collection: register GC prologue and epilogue callbacks on the isolate, zero `cped_slot` in the prologue and restore it in the epilogue, with the same compiler fence and volatile store the other gate writes use.
 The profiler needs no change at all, as it already stops at a zero gate and is forbidden from treating it as permanent.
+This is a contingency rather than a part of the proposal: nothing has to implement it unless the argument above proves wrong, and because the profiler is unaffected, it can then be adopted one SDK at a time with no schema change.

 Losing the trace context for GC samples is a design decision.
 A collection is triggered by whole-heap pressure that the active request may have contributed